Today more than 30% of the orthodontic patients are adults.

 Less visible braces

-Since every adult’s teeth and jaws are unique, Dr. Barber will talk with you about your individual treatment plan and the appliances you would need.
+Since every adult’s teeth and jaws are unique, Dr Jude will talk with you about your individual treatment plan and the appliances you would need.

 It’s never too late!